rafaelpavan95/rafaelpavan95/README.md

 MSc student in Operational Research / Optimization and BSc in Electrical Engineering.
 My main interests are: Machine Learning, Optimization, Artificial Intelligence and Data Analysis.

 - Experienced in Python (sklearn, numpy, pandas, matplotlib, seaborn, sciPy, optimization solvers and frameworks) and Matlab.
-Knowledge in SQL and C++;
+Knowledge in SQL, Relational Databases and C++;
 - MSc Coursework based in Machine Learning, Artificial Intelligence and Optimization (Mathematical Programming and Bio-Inspired Metaheuristics);
-- Specilization in Data Science;
+- Specialization in Data Science;
 - Extensive knowledge in calculus, linear algebra and statistics;